nikodunk/blog/content/projects.md

 ---------

-### Goodgood | Sustainable Cosmetic Price Tracker
+### Goodgood | EWG-Amazon Mashup – EWG Database Amazon Search

-GoodGood, a software project to help families find skinsafe products for their babies, by cross-referencing EWG's safe skincare products.
+Sustainable Cosmetic Price Tracker, if you will.
+GoodGood, a software project to help families find skinsafe products for their loved ones.
+Scrapes EWGs database and and finds their certified products on Amazon, to make it easier to find EWG's safe skincare products on Amazon.

 	Tech
 	* Angular 2 app